michaelhel/RawFileCleaner/README.md

 - copy the app icon with CMD+C
 - return to the app and right click to show information
 - click on the wrong icon and press CMD+V to paste the correct icon

+**Can't extract files on Windows?**
+If nothing happens when you try to extract the zip file, please use a third party tool such as 7-Zip.

 ## Authors
 Hannes Gerstmayr, Michael Helcig, Christian Straßmayr